 As a result of this new standard, it is now up to Mexico’s federal courts to ultimately decide the legality of recreational use, possession, and growing of cannabis.
 The October ruling established a one-year deadline for a vote on legalization.
 But an onslaught of lobbying from cannabis companies has impeded the process, and that deadline has been extended to April 30, 2020, as the many complexities of a new legal market across an entire country – requiring input from both lawmakers and the public – continue to be addressed.

 In 2017, Mexico legalized medicinal use of cannabis containing less than 1% THC, opening the doors for CBD distribution and consumption nationwide.
 After the 2018 Supreme Court ruling, no less than 38 over-the-counter cannabis products were approved by the Mexican Federal Commission for the Protection Against Sanitary Risks (the equivalent of the Food and Drug Administration in the US).
 These CBD products, which include food supplements, cosmetics, edibles, and raw materials, are now available for retail purchase in Mexico.

 Mexico is poised to legalize marijuana at any moment.
 When it does, 125 million adults will have access, making it the largest market for cannabis in the entire world as far as individual countries go.
 The magnitude of regulating such a market carries with it enormous complexities, meaning it will likely be years before a fully regulated market is established.
-In the meantime, dozens of legal CBD products are available across the country, and the recent Supreme Court ruling should act as sufficient peace of mind for cannabis enthusiasts of all persuasions.
+In the meantime, dozens of legal full spectrum CBD oil and CBD capsules are available across the country, and the recent Supreme Court ruling should act as sufficient peace of mind for cannabis enthusiasts of all persuasions.